RedWirePlatinumTwo/MiscFiles/PluginProcedureInfo.md

 - ITEM_NAME / CUSTOM_NAME: text
 - NOTE_BLOCK_SOUND / TOOLTIP_STYLE: text (though it should be formatted as a resourcelocation, ex: `minecraft:diamond`)
 - ITEM_MODEL: itemstack

+## Data
+### Get permission level of [entity]
+- Always is 0 for non-player entities
+### Get distance between [entity] and [sourceentity]
+- If sourceentity is null, returns -1
+### Get display name of mod from id [modid]
+- This applies *only* to currently active mods in your mod folder
+### Get version string of mod from id [modid]
+- Same as above
+### Is [entity] moving
+- Requested by someone in the NeoToolKit discord
+### Can [entity] find [sourceentity]
+- Checks if sourceentity isn't obscured from entity behind blocks.
+Always returns false if the distance is greater than 128 (this is not my doing, just something that is part of the method I used)
+### Get X/Y/Z position of block inbetween [entity] and [sourceentity]
+- Returns 0 if there is no block in the way
+### Are Overlays hidden
+- Overlays are hidden when you press F1, with this procedure check you can make your custom overlays also hide when F1 is pressed
+### Is keybind [key] being pressed
+- not actual key names (ex: A,B, C, etc) but the keybinds listed in the control settings.
+Includes custom keybinds.
+For example: If the selected keybind is "Attack" and "Attack/Destroy" in the games Key Bind settings is set to Left Button, then the procedure will return true if Left Button is currently being pressed
+### Is provided world singleplayer
+- Server sided check; will never return true in client
+### Is provided world hardcore
+- Same as above
+### Is default game mode of provided world [gamemode]
+- Same as above
+### Get tick rate of the provided world (NF Only)
+- Includes both server and client, so checking for client-side is recommended

 # Mutable Components